sami2020pro/calculator-lisp/README.md

 # calculatorLisp
-A simple calculator written with ordinary lisp
+A simple calculator written with common lisp

 Install clisp to execute the code: